-Sniper Lee Malvo, onetime Tacoma resident, marries while serving life in prison
+Sniper Lee Malvo marries while serving life in prison

 FALLS CHURCH, Va.
 (AP) — Lee Boyd Malvo, who is serving life in prison for his role in the 2002 sniper spree that terrorized the nation’s capital region, is now a married man.

-Carmeta Albarus, who has served as an adviser and mentor for Malvo since testifying at his 2003 trial, confirmed the wedding.
+Carmeta Albarus, who has served as an adviser and mentor for Malvo since testifying at his 2003 trial, confirmed the wedding took place earlier this month.
 She said she attended the ceremony at Red Onion State Prison in southwest Virginia.

 “Over the past 17 years, he has grown despite his conditions of confinement,” she said in a phone interview.
 “He has grown into an adult, and has found love with a wonderful young lady. … It was a beautiful ceremony.”